QualiSystems/cloudshell-orch-sandbox/README.md

 ### Setup
 During the setup process the script will iterate over the resources and prepare them for the reservation.
 -	For each networking device:
+    -	Power up
     -   Perform health check (if exists)
     -	Load firmware (optional)
     -	Load configuration (optional)
     -	Re-run health check (if exists)